Magoshi-Nagahizuka Kofun: Overview

 In 1944, during the Pacific War, the burial chamber was used as an ammunition storehouse by the Imperial Japanese Army.

 Some 311 items which were excavated from the kofun were collectively designated as Important Cultural Properties of Japan in 2012.
-These included an extensive number of gold-plated horse fittings, including bells, bridles, harnesses, and stirrups, and well as sword, spears, bows and arrows, agricultural implements, and a large number of beads made from various materials and in various sizes and shapes, as well as a large number of Sue ware pottery.
+These included an extensive number of gold-plated horse fittings, including bells, bridles, harnesses, and stirrups, as well as sword, spears, bows and arrows, agricultural implements, and a large number of beads made from various materials and in various sizes and shapes, as well as a large number of Sue ware pottery.

 The site is located on a narrow farm road surrounded by persimmon fields some distance from the prefectural road.
 There is a parking lot for visitors, but no other public facilities.